ARMmbed/mbed-flasher/README.md

   --tid TARGET_ID, --target_id TARGET_ID
                         Target to be flashed, ALL will flash all connected devices with given platform-name, also multiple
                         targets can be given.
+Does not continue flashing next device in case of failures.
 Short target_id matches boards by prefix
   -t PLATFORM_NAME, --platform_name PLATFORM_NAME
                         Platform of the target device(s) --no-reset            Do not reset device before or after flashing